portfedh/portfolio_grafana/README.md

 - [Custom Grafana Image](https://hub.docker.com/r/portfedh/portfolio_dashboard/tags)

-This is the image that has the demo user portfolio data visualized.
+This is the docker image that has the demo user portfolio.

-Its meant as an example and as a starting point for you to create your own customized dashboards.
+Its meant as a starting point for you to create your own customized dashboards.

 ![ToDo: Image of dashboard here](https://google.com)

 ## How to Use

-To give the script a try, run the setup, select 'user1' and look at the output visualization.
+To give the script a try, follow the instructions below, select 'user1' and look at the output dashboard.

-If you decide you would like to use it for your portfolio, follow the instructions to customize the scripts for your.
+If you decide to use it for your portfolio, then follow the instructions to customize the scripts and add your data.

-### First time setup
+## First time setup

 - Make sure you have installed python & docker with all their dependencies.